nunezisrael/Tournament-Results/README.txt

 The main file containning the database schema is called "tournament.sql"

-The file were actual tournament is played is called, "game.py"
+The file were an actual tournament is played is called, "game.py"

+The test suite where all test scripts for the project reside is called "tournament_test.py"

 The following functions are within the file "tournament.py" and their usage.